 May 31, 2019 – This was my highest traffic so far at 148,000 page views (111,000 sessions) and I earned over $10,000 again!
 I plan to improve my Google SEO strategies for the future.

 Again, getting organic traffic from Google is a long-term game.
 You can see my slight traffic improvement from Google here since I started implementing strategies.

 June 2019 onwards – Like I always say in my previous blog income reports, I just don’t know how far I can go with this blog.
 I never would’ve imagined this blog generating even $1,000 per month let alone $10,000!
 My plan is to just keep learning as much as possible.
 I think it helps a lot when you have your blinders on and take one step at a time without expecting much.
 Plus, I always tell myself, “whatever happens, happens… life goes on!”
 With that said, I’ll continue learning at my own pace.

 Over to you — Are you ready to learn how to become a full time blogger?
 Did this post inspire you to start your blog so you can see what it’s like to become a blogger too?

-Don’t forget to pin and share this post and follow me on Pinterest! 🙂
+Don’t forget to pin and share this post and save it on Pinterest! 🙂